EqualLogic: Controllers

 Controllers can be readily identified by a combination of their "faceplate" profile and color.

 Models

 The flagship product of the EqualLogic line is the PS Series (formerly PeerStorage).
-Its current primary models are the PS4100, PS6100 and PS6500 with 1Gb Ethernet and 10 Gb Ethernet model options.
-Within each "series" (i.e. 4100, 6100 and 6500) there are several sub models that include specific disk configurations.
+Its current primary models are the PS4100, PS6100 and PS6500 with 1 Gb Ethernet and 10 Gb Ethernet model options.
+Within each "series" (i.e. 4100, 6100 and 6500) there are several sub-models that include specific disk configurations.
 The last generation systems are the PS4100 and PS6100 series systems which continue to be sold.

 PS41x0

 The PS4100 series consists of 4 rack-models and one PS-M4110 for placement in the Dell M1000e blade enclosure.
 This model is described separately below.

 PS61x0

-The PS61x0 series consists of two main models: PS6100 and PS6110 for 1G or 10G iSCSI ethernet ports on the controller.
+The PS61x0 series consists of two main models: PS6100 and PS6110 for 1G or 10G iSCSI Ethernet ports on the controller.
 All arrays support RAID levels 6,10 and 50.

-For the PS6100 series and PS6110 series there are 6 sube-models, based on the type of disks used:
+For the PS6100 series and PS6110 series there are 6 sub-models, based on the type of disks used: